manassaloi/manassaloi.github.io/_posts/2021-11-14-hypocrite.markdown

 I will talk about Adhaar's lack of security and all the leaks that has happened one year, a few years later I will say that it has greatly improved my life.
 It does not seem cnotradictory to me.

 I joke about people playing distribution games on Twitter but I also tweet out shitposts that I know will get a few laughs, and in turn, likes.
 Does that make me a hypocrite?
-Maybe.
+Yes.

+Will I block you if you call me that on Twitter?
+Also Yes.

 I don't have analytics on my website.
 You won't find any link to my Twitter from this website.
 I like to think I don't care about my Twitter, I am beyond distribution games, and I write for the sake of putting my thoughts across.